Your Vaginal Pain Might Be Clitoral Adhesion

 When the word "phimosis" comes up, people usually think of something to do with the penis.
-Phimosis is a condition where the foreskin of an uncircumcised penis cannot be pulled back or retracted.
+The definition of phimosis is the foreskin of an uncircumcised penis being unable to be pulled back or retracted.
 In men with phimosis, the tip of the penis may look as if rings of folded skin encircle it.

-The condition is seldom reported and heavily misunderstood.
+The condition is seldom reported and heavily misunderstood, despite pain in the clitoris being a symptom.

-First things first: There is a need to distinguish the types of phimosis of the clitoris, according to Greg J. Marchand, M.D., a board-certified OB-GYN in Mesa, Arizona.
+First things first: There is a need to distinguish the types of adhesion of the clitoris, according to Greg J. Marchand, M.D., a board-certified OB-GYN in Mesa, Arizona.

 "If we're talking about women who truly have a clitoral hood that is so tight that any enlargement of the glans clitoris or simple motion of the area causes pain, then we are talking extremely rare.
 This would likely be less than one in a million.
 I have never seen one and I have examined thousands of women for sexual health-related issues," Marchand said.